alanng10/class-lang/Doc/Module/a.md

 The module binary file, refer binary file, and data directory have extension names that are "dll", "ref, and "-".

-If the module has entry for starting execution with the module, additional executable file and executable related files are parts of the module associated files.
+If the module has entry for starting execution with the module, additional 2 executable files and executable related files are parts of the module associated files.
-The module execution is started with the execution of the executable file.
+The module execution is started with the execution of 1 of the executable files.
+1 executable file is for execution with console input and output in a command prompt.
+Another executable file is for execution without console input and output and without command prompt.